Birding in The Gambia with SparrowBirding

 3. COMPLETE TOUR OF GAMBIA (6 Nights / 7 Days Birding Adventure)

-Day 3: Journey to Tendaba.
-Depart for Marakissa River Camp for an overnight stay, with stops at Bonto Forest (known for bee-eaters and woodpeckers) and Farasutu Forest (ideal for nightjars and owls).
-Arrive at Tendaba Camp for an evening boat trip — a chance to spot Goliath Heron, Pel’s Fishing Owl, and African Finfoot.
+Leaving Kartong for Marakissa River Camp for an overnight stay at Tendaba, with stops at Bonto Forest (known for bee-eaters and woodpeckers) and Farasutu Forest (ideal for nightjars and owls).
+Arrive at Tendaba Camp for an evening boat trip — a chance to spot Goliath Heron, (Pel’s Fishing Owl), and African Finfoot.

 4. GAMBIA AND CENTRAL SENEGAL TOUR (9 Nights / 10 Days Birding Adventure)